nickdl/diploma-thesis/README.md

 My diploma thesis for National Technical University of Athens

-Preferably download for reading - online viewing causes some page duplications.
+Preferably download for reading - online viewing causes page duplications.

 License is on page 4.